-In these next few minutes I'm going to try to convince you that your response to the Person who was born in that Bethlehem stable and laid in a manger two thousand years ago is the most important and most consequential thing about you.
-And since it is the most important, consequential thing about you, I'm going to try to convince you to respond to Him today, so that you can enjoy the benefits of a relationship with this Person from this day forward.
+In these next few minutes, I'm going to try to convince you that your response to the Person who was born in that Bethlehem stable and laid in a manger two thousand years ago is the most important and most consequential thing about you.
+And since it is the most important, consequential thing about you, I'm going to try to convince you to respond to him today, so that you can enjoy the benefits of a relationship with this Person from this day forward.

 Now I know what you're thinking.
-This sounds like some slick sales pitch that's overly simplistic, incredibly far-fetched, and way too good to be true.
+This sounds like some slick, simplistic, far-fetched sales pitch that's way too good to be true.

 I opened a letter not long ago that had three statements in bold letters-statements that were intended to show how special and privileged I was to be part of what appeared to be a rather exclusive and elite club.
 In the upper right-hand corner were the words, "WE'RE THRILLED YOU'RE WITH US!"
-These were followed by a question in bolder letters in the middle of the page, "ARE YOU AS EXCITED AS WE ARE?"
+These were followed by a question in bigger and bolder letters in the middle of the page, "ARE YOU AS EXCITED AS WE ARE?"

-And then, the climax, in even bolder letters, at the bottom of the page.
-"ACTIVATE THE AWESOMENESS!"
+And then, the climax, in even bigger letters, at the bottom of the page: "ACTIVATE THE AWESOMENESS!"

-How many of you know who is behind these superlatives?
-I assure you this was not an acceptance letter from a prestigious university, or a welcome letter from political party.
-This was from a credit card company!

-And while I know it is a gross misappropriation of language; while I know this is taking hype to new levels of deception, I cannot help but think that this mass produced piece of mail is a parable of our times.
+Can you guess who was behind these superlative-laced statements?
+I assure you this was not an acceptance letter from a prestigious university, or a welcome letter from a political action group.
+This was an invitation from a credit card company to open an account!
+And while I know this is extreme-I know this is taking hype to a new level of deception, I cannot help but think that this mass produced piece of mail is a parable of our times.